By BOATENG, D. O.

 MOISTURE CONTENT

-Manufacturers require cocoa beans to have moisture content of 6 – 7%.
-Over 8%, the beans become mouldy and below 5% they are brittle.
+Manufacturers require cocoa beans to have moisture content of 6 –

 This is done with a machine called the aqua boy.